lollipopkit/server_box_monitor/README.md

    - `Docker`:
      - (Recommonded) [Docker compose](docker-compose.yaml)
      - Or `docker run -d --name srvbox -v ./config:/root/.config/server_box lollipopkit/srvbox_monitor:latest`
-     - (Optional) If you need to update it, `docker rm srvbox -f && docker rmi lollipopkit/server_box_monitor:latest` to delete old image.
+     - (Optional) If you need to update it, `docker rm srvbox -f && docker rmi lollipopkit/srvbox_monitor:latest` to delete old image.
+And then run the command above.
    - Use binary.
      - If you have `go` installed, you can run `go install github.com/lollipopkit/server_box_monitor@latest`
      - If you don't have `go` installed, you can download the binary from [release page](https://github.com/lollipopkit/server_box_monitor/releases)